spiceai/spiceai/README.md

 ---

-**The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.**

-Spice.ai focuses on a fast, iterative, inner development loop through simple configuration, REST-like APIs, and the goal of coding in any language or framework.
+📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).

+📺 View a 60 second demo of Spice.ai in action [here](https://www.youtube.com/watch?v=FPPGyPq41kQ).

+## Features

+The Spice.ai runtime is written in Golang and Python and runs as a container or microservice.
+It's deployable to any public cloud, on-premises, and edge.
+It is configured with a simple manifest and accessed by HTTP APIs.

 Spice.ai includes:

-- A lightweight, portable ML runtime accessible by simple HTTP APIs
+- A lightweight, portable ML runtime accessible by simple HTTP APIs, allowing developers to use their preferred languages and frameworks
+- A dashboard to visualize data and learning
 - A developer-friendly CLI
 - Simple, git-committable, configuration and code
-- Community-driven re-usable components for streaming and processing time-series data
-- Re-useable building blocks, sharable through spicerack.org to build upon community work and get started quickly

-Spice.ai is written in Golang and Python and runs as a container or microservice.
-It's deployable to any public cloud, on-premises, and edge.

-📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).

-📺 View a 60 second demo of Spice.ai in action [here](https://www.youtube.com/watch?v=FPPGyPq41kQ).
+### Community-Driven Data Components

+Spice.ai also includes a library of community-driven [data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

+### Spicepod registry

+Modern developers build with the community by leveraging registries such as npm, NuGet, and pip.
+The Spice.ai platform includes [spicerack.org](https://spicerack.org), the registry for ML building blocks.

+As the community shares their ML building blocks (aka Spicepods, or pods for short), developers can quickly add them to their Spice.ai applications enabling them to stream data and build learning into their applications quickly and easily.
+Initially, Spicepods contain simple definitions of how the app should learn, and eventually will enable the sharing and use of fully-trained models.

-### Why Spice.ai?
+## Why Spice.ai?

-Spice.ai is for developers interested in using AI to make their applications more intelligent but don't have the time or resources to learn and build all the AI/ML.
+Spice.ai is for developers who want to build intelligent applications but don't have the time or resources to learn, build and integrate the required ML to do so.

 Imagine you have timestamped measurements of the room temperature and access to air-conditioning controls.
-If you had a time-series AI engine, your application could optimize when the A/C activates.
+If you had a time-series ML engine, your application could optimize when the A/C activates.
 You could reduce energy usage by not overcooling the room as the temperature drops.

-Now imagine learning Python, neural networks, deep-learning algorithms and building a system that streams and processes time-series data to do that.
-With a time-series AI engine accessible over HTTP APIs, a library of community-driven components for data streaming and processing, and an eco-system of pre-created ML configuration, you could build upon the experience of the community instead of doing it all yourself.
-You can then focus on your business logic and building your application instead of the ML.
+Now imagine learning Python or R, neural networks, deep-learning algorithms and building a system that streams and processes time-series data to do that.
+With Spice.ai — which includes a time-series ML engine accessible over HTTP APIs, a library of community-driven components for data streaming and processing, and an ecosystem of pre-created ML configurations — you can build upon the experience of the community instead of doing it all yourself.
+You can focus on business logic and building your application instead of the ML.

-### Community-driven data components

-The Spice.ai runtime also includes a library of [community-driven data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

-### Spice.ai pod registry

-Modern developers also build with the community by leveraging registries such as npm, NuGet, and pip.
-The registry for sharing and using Spice.ai packages is [spicerack.org](https://spicerack.org).
-As the community shares more and more AI building blocks, developers can quickly build intelligence into their applications, initially with definitions of AI projects and eventually by sharing and reusing fully-trained models.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80174/132382372-c32cc8b7-25f2-4f82-8f9f-e4778fb69254.png" width="600" />